ndd21/PHYS281/docs/demo-vs-code.md

 ## Installing VS Code

-If you have followed the [Anaconda guide](../demo-anaconda/index.html), and installed the full Anaconda installation, it includes _VS Code_.
-This can be accessed and launched via the [_Anaconda Navigator_](../demo-anaconda/index.html#anaconda-navigator).
-This is the recommended, and simplest way to use _VS Code_.

-Alternatively, _VS Code_ can be installed independently of Anaconda.
-The instructions below should cover installation on Windows, although these should only be minor differences for other operating
+The instructions below should cover installation of _VS Code_ on Windows, although there should only be minor differences for other operating systems:
-systems:

 * Visit [https://code.visualstudio.com/download](https://code.visualstudio.com/download) in your web
   browser (or just Google "VS Code download").
 Click the appropriate large blue button to download